full control of your digital advertising. Try Free for 14 Days

 What is SSP?

-A supply-side platform is an ad tech platform made for automatically selling programmatic ad placements.
+A supply-side platform is an ad tech platform made for automatically selling programmatic digital ad inventory to the highest bidder in real time.

 SSP vs DSP: Who Uses SSP?